-Any product candidates we develop may become subject to unfavorable third-party coverage and reimbursement practices, as well as pricing regulations.
+Any product candidates we develop may become subject to unfavorable third-party coverage and reimbursement practices, as well as price restrictions.

 The availability and extent of coverage and adequate reimbursement by third-party payors, including government health administration authorities, private health coverage insurers, managed care organizations and other third-party payors is essential for most patients to be able to afford expensive treatments.
-Sales of any of our product candidates that receive marketing approval will depend substantially, both in the United States and internationally, on the extent to which the costs of such product candidates will be covered and reimbursed by third-party payors.
+Sales of any of our product candidates that receive marketing authorization will depend substantially, both in the United States and internationally, on the extent to which the costs of such product candidates will be covered and reimbursed by third-party payors.
 If reimbursement is not available, or is available only to limited levels, we may not be able to successfully commercialize our product candidates.
 Even if coverage is provided, the approved reimbursement amount may not be high enough to allow us to establish or maintain pricing sufficient to realize an adequate return on our investment.
-Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
-If coverage and reimbursement are not available only to limited levels, we may not successfully commercialize any product candidate for which we obtain marketing approval.
+Coverage and reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing authorization.
+If coverage and reimbursement are not available or reimbursement is available only to limited levels, we may not successfully commercialize any product candidate for which we obtain marketing authorization.

-There is significant uncertainty related to third-party payor coverage and reimbursement of newly approved products.
+There is significant uncertainty related to third-party payor coverage and reimbursement of newly approved products, particularly pediatric products.
 The payor mix for pediatric products in the United States is a fragmented combination of state-specific Medicaid policies and a broad universe of private insurance companies.
 There is no consistent policy or leading payor to inform other price-setting entities.
 National payor policies are expected to be critical to our ability to achieve broad payment coverage.
-However, one third-party payor's determination to provide coverage for a product candidate does not assure that other payors will also provide coverage for the product candidate.
+Further, to the extent our products obtain coverage by one third-party payor, one third-party payor's determination to provide coverage for a product does not assure that other payors will also provide coverage for the product candidate.
 As a result, the coverage determination process is often time-consuming and costly.
 This process will require us to provide scientific and clinical support for the use of our products to each third-party payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.